GetMetamorph/exoFinal-Pydn_Devteam/readme.md

 ### To run the project
-Launch the Main.java from IDE using params "{command} {filename}" either "create {filename}" or "add {task description} {filename}"
+Launch the Main.java from IDE using params "{command} {filename}" either "create {filename}" or "add {task description} {filename}" To see all the tasks, you can use "list {filename.txt}"